-OFFICE HOURS: Please feel free to stop by whenever you need or want.
+OFFICE HOURS: Please feel free to stop by whenever you need or want, or email me if you have questions.

 WKU Catalog Course Description

 BIOL 122.
 BIOLOGICAL CONCEPTS: EVOLUTION, DIVERSITY, AND ECOLOGY (3).
 Introductory course in biology that emphasizes evolutionary patterns and processes, diversity of life (bacteria, archaea, protists, fungi, and animals), ecological principles, and conservation and management.